IDS6145-Fall2019/assignment1-agadd881/README.md

 ## (Part 3.1) - Real Data **(10%)**

-Find a datasource that looks at part of this model - subway stations locations / escalator number, heights, widths / volume of passangers - ridership numbers   (*fits* - we are pretty loose here, it can be anything.)

-* Write up a paragraph that describes the data and how it fits into your system.
-* Load the data into Python
-* Calculate a few useful statistic on the data - keep it simple- STD, means, etc..., this is just designed * to get used to working with real data.
-Explain the insights you derive from these statistics.
-* Visualize the raw data - visualize a few critical aspects of the data to better describe what it is, what it is showing, and why its useful to your system.
-* Calculate and plot some summary statistics that better describe the data.
+A dataset for entrances and exits for NYC turnsitles in a given year was found.
+Based on the size of the file, I just looked at the subway location for 59 St. The data was based per day at 5 different times in the day.
+Therefore once the data was loaded into python it was sorted based on the date and the mean was determined and graphed.

 ![Image of Real Data](https://github.com/IDS6145-Fall2019/assignment1-agadd881/blob/master/images/Data.png)

+ The above image shows the tunstile entrances for 59 St in NYC subway station for the year 2017.
+The mean values per day was plotted.
+For the most part the use of the station is uniform, however there are a couple spikes in the data.
+Based on this observation, the input to the system for that given entrance can be modeled as a uniform distibution.
+This helps validate the model in using that as an input.

 ## (Part 3.2) -  Plotting 2D Random Number Generators **(15%)**

 Based on the figure below it can be seen that as N increased, the area is covered more fully.
 Another thing to note in the figure is that the pseudo-random numbers have more blank spaces as the numbers are more 'random', while the quasi-random figures show that it tries to fill in the blank space more.
+These graphs were created from the ran.py code.

 ![Image of 2d template City](https://github.com/IDS6145-Fall2019/assignment1-agadd881/blob/master/images/Random_Num.png)

 ## (Part 3.3) -  Plotting 1D Random Distributions **(15%)**

 Based on the psuedo-random distibutions, it can be seen that the distribution becomes closer to the 'actual' distribution as N gets larger.
+These graphs were created from the distributions.py code.

 ![Image of PRandom Distributions](https://github.com/IDS6145-Fall2019/assignment1-agadd881/blob/master/images/PRan_Distributions.png)

 As for the quasi-random distributions in the figures below, it can be seen that the actual distribution fills up better than the psuedo-random distribution.
+These graphs were created from the distributions2.py code.

 ![Image of QRandom Distributions](https://github.com/IDS6145-Fall2019/assignment1-agadd881/blob/master/images/QRan_Distibutions.png)